-Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the CME Request for Credit Survey (available here as the meeting approaches) by Thursday, February 20, 2014.
+Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the CME Request for Credit Survey by Thursday, February 20, 2014.
 Certificates will only be issued to those who complete the survey.
 Your CME certificate will be sent to you via email after the completion of the activity.

 STATEMENT OF EDUCATIONAL NEED, TARGET AUDIENCE, AND LEARNING OBJECTIVES